 ID No. Date of Death Name Description Inscription Condition 027 5 January 1971 John Gardiner Tudor block black granite headstone.
 No ornate carving or decorative motifs.
 The enclosure features white and black ceramic tiles framed by sandstone.
 The headstone has been removed from its anchor point.
 A secondary small plaque sits at the foot of the grave.
 "In Memory of John Gardiner Died 5 th January 1971 Dearly loved and sadly missed by his family" The grave is in moderate condition.
 The removal of the headstone has exposed the metal supports and caused structural damage to the stone base.
 Fragments of sandstone are visible.
-No damage is visible to the headstone itself.
-PETISITION AS PROPERTY OF THE PETISITION AS PROPERTY OF THE PETISION AS PROPERTY OF TH IN TREMOTO OF LOAN AND AND AND AND AND AND AND AND AND A EFFICE VALUE AND
+No damage is visible to the headstone itself. 「「「シージー」と言う

-ID No. Date of Death Name Description Inscription Condition 24 September 1992 Hepburn Young devolution devolution Hepburn Young head plaq has a The ston squa The A double grave site with double devotion.
+ID No. Date of Death Name Description Inscription Condition 103 27 April 1988 24 September 1992 Elise Isabel Young Hepburn Young A double grave site with double devotion.
 A die in base headstone, with a pink plaque/tablet.
 The headstone has a square topped ogee arch.
 The grave enclosure features a stone borders with yellow square tiles atop each grave.
 The headstone is on its original anchor point.
 "In Loving memory Of Elise Isabel Young Passed away April 27 th 1988 Aged 82 years Hepburn Young Passed away Sept 24 1992 Aged 89 years" The grave site is in fair condition, with no cracking or damage on the enclosure.
 There is no cracking or damage evident on the headstone or plaque/tablet.
 Lichen is growing along the border and gravestone.
 General discolouration of the stone and tiles.
-It is not clear as to whether or not the headstone has been re-adhered to its anchor point.
-2 5
+It is not clear as to whether or not the headstone has been re-adhered to its anchor point. <image/>

-ID No. Date of Death Name Description Inscription Condition 110 1906 1914 1945 Thomas Henry Lambert Mary Ann Lambert James Lambert Mary Ann Lambert James Lambert Mary Ann Lambert Mary Ann Lambert Mary Ann Lambert Mary Ann Lambert Morder and yellow square stone tiled top.
+ID No. Date of Death Name Description Inscription Condition 110 1906 1914 1945 Thomas Henry Lambert Mary Ann Lambert James Lambert A grey granite slant headstone with plinth.
+The grave enclosure features a stone border and yellow square stone tiled top.
 A stone cubed vase holder is centre top of the slab.
 The site is likely a double plot.
 The headstone is in its original anchor position.
 Illegible The grave is in moderate condition.
 There is minor cracking/damaged evident along the stone enclosure frame.
 The headstone is extremely weathered/impacted by lichen.
 The inscriptions are illegible.
 The headstone does not appear to have been re-adhered to its anchor point.